 The collimation system is unique to mATW is not possible in tATW though it might be possible for a proton accelerator form of sATW.

 Initial contact was invited by the Ukrainian government for a letter of intent they could present to US State Dept officials meeting them in Kiev in October 2017 to discuss Chernobyl nuclear waste management issues.
 I wrote that letter cc'ing Ukraine and State of Maine government officials.
 In November 2017 I received responses from 2 Ukrainian agencies and the Kiev Institute of Nuclear Physics (KINP).
 These are available upon request.
 US Dept of Energy officials have been contacted as well, who provided the appropriate agency (NETL) through which to apply for funding to establish initial efforts for a new evaluation of mATW (since the last evaluation of ATW was 20+ years ago, and neither included tATW nor mATW).
 Ultimately there is a significant potential that contributions are possible internationally: Ukraine, Japan (my hosts to assist in drawing up required equipment lists for the new effort), France (due to their large waste stockpiles) and others.

-As noted in the mATW deck (slide 4, bullet 4), the US government currently allocates $158B annually for cleanup of just Hanford and Savannah River when this is only for move & burial, not elimination.
+As noted in a 2017 pitch deck (slide 4, bullet 4), the US government currently allocates $158B annually for cleanup of just Hanford and Savannah River when this is only for move & burial, not elimination.
 I propose that for 1% of that annual budget, $1.6B to mATW annually, the process can be started to eliminate the waste (globally) for good (bullet 5).
 As Hanford and Savannah River are only but two of many such sites, so the amounts to mATW annually can potentially be greater still.